d-krupke/folder_compiler/README.md

 This can be achieved by simple using a markdown compiler and the Jinja template engine.
 Compiling bibtex files to a publications page and stuff like that can also be easily integrated.

-The corresponding modules are part of a separate repository.
-TODO
+The corresponding modules are part of a separate [repository](https://github.com/d-krupke/folder_compiler_static_website).

-# Example: Compressing Music
+## Example: Compressing Music

 This util can also be used to compress your flac music library to ogg for your phone.
 It skips already compressed files and deletes files that are no longer in the library.